healmasud/simple-weather/README.md

 ## Feature

 Simple Weather displays the weather information for a desire location.
 This app is intended to work on any platform that uses a standards-compliant browser, including both desktop and mobile devices.
-Simple Weather can be open from a web browser or as a sepate application in all operating system.
+Simple Weather can be open from a web browser or as a separate application in all operating system.

 ### Live demo